Octal To Hexadecimal Conversion Calculator

 A Deeper Dive: The Mathematical Underpinnings

 The conversion process relies on the fundamental principles of number system representation.
-Each digit in a number system represents a power of the base.
+Think about it: each digit in a number system represents a power of the base.
 For octal (base-8), each digit represents a power of 8, and for hexadecimal (base-16), each digit represents a power of 16.

 The conversion from octal to decimal involves summing the products of each digit and its corresponding power of 8.
-Similarly, converting from decimal to hexadecimal involves repeatedly dividing by 16 and collecting the remainders.
+Because of that, similarly, converting from decimal to hexadecimal involves repeatedly dividing by 16 and collecting the remainders.
 This is because the remainders represent the digits in the hexadecimal representation.

 735<sub>8</sub> = 7 * 8<sup>2</sup> + 3 * 8<sup>1</sup> + 5 * 8<sup>0</sup> = 448 + 24 + 5 = 477<sub>10</sub>